-Scoundrel for Sale is part of the Wicked Widows’ League- a multi-author series about widows who are single and looking to mingle with some of England’s most notorious rakes!
-It will be available on May 2, 2023.
+Scoundrel for Sale is a steamy novella in the Wicked Widows’ League- a multi-author series about widows who are single and looking to mingle with some of England’s most notorious rakes!

 He swore he would never touch her…

 As his best friend lay dying on the battlefield, Gabriel Davenport made a pair of promises:

 - One, that he would make sure Hart’s little sister, Abigail, married another man.

 - And two, that Gabe, a notorious rake with a reputation for being a magnificent lover, would never lay a hand on her.

 Four years later, Gabe has inherited his great-uncle’s estate, and along with it, his great-uncle’s astronomical debts.
 He needs to marry an heiress, but there isn’t time to find one.
 If he can’t produce five hundred pounds immediately, his great-uncle’s creditors are going to seize everything, including his poor great-aunt’s wedding ring.